pypsa-meets-earth/pypsa-earth/doc/how_to_start.rst

 ##########################################
-How to run the model
+How to run your model
 ##########################################

 Data are needed to run a model.